 Studies have shown green tea drinkers have a lower risk of cardiovascular disease.
 Other studies show that black tea has similar effects.
 In fact, researchers estimate that the rate of heart attack decreases measurably with the consumption of just a few cups of tea per day.

 Research also shows that green tea lowers total cholesterol, improving the overall cholesterol profile.
 One population-based clinical study found that men who drink green tea are more likely to have lower total cholesterol than those who do not drink green tea.
 Other clinical studies that look at populations of people indicate that the antioxidant properties of green tea may help prevent atherosclerosis, particularly coronary artery disease.
-The benefits also seem to extend to preventing stroke, reducing high blood pressure, and inhibiting the formation of blood clots.
+The benefits of green tea also seem to extend to preventing stroke, reducing high blood pressure, and inhibiting the formation of blood clots.
 Much of the effect may also be due to the ability of green tea to help lower blood sugar and insulin levels.

 6. Boost Your Physical Performance